Why graduates with HECS debt are falling behind in the home ownership race

 Why Graduates With Hecs Debt Are Falling Behind In The Home Ownership Race

-HECS-HELP is adding another stumbling block for tertiary graduates trying to own a home and start their lives.
+HECS-HELP is another stumbling block for tertiary graduates trying to own a home and start their lives.

 With large education debts on their balance sheets, these would-be Aussie homeowners are finding it harder to qualify for loans.
 These days, HECS-HELP could be referred to by a more honest word: debt.